qmk/qmk_firmware/README.md

 License
 -------
 Under `GPL` 2 or later.
 Some protocol files are under `Modified BSD License`.
-PJRC stack has its own license.
+LUFA and PJRC stack have their own license respectively.